stephenmetzger99/DbContextDemo/README.md

   There is only one service, which plays a central role to this demo.
   Most of the endpoints bypass the service layer, except the POST /orders endpoint
 * Peristance
-  Most of the work was spent here
+  Most of the work was done here
   There are multiple Repos that use dbcontext differently.